 Look around the living room and spot the items that aren't in use or are distracting to the eye.
 Are there any piles or items that don't belong?
 Determine if it's necessary to keep these items in the living room, or if it's necessary to keep them at all.

-For open shelf storage, consider using matching opaque baskets and bins to keep things looking uniform and neat.
+For open shelf storage, consider using matching opaque baskets and bins to keep things looking uniform.
 While you're at it, limit the amount of knickknacks to only a couple extra-special pieces.
-For the regular living room visual clutter culprits--magazines, mail, remote controls, and coasters--find them a home instead of just sitting them on the floor or tabletops.
+For the regular living room visual clutter culprits—magazines, mail, remote controls, and coasters—find them a home instead of just placing them on the floor or tabletops.

 Designate one area (possibly two if your space is larger) for a charging station.
 This will provide everyone with quick and easy access to charge their devices.
-And it will keep all cords and cables neat and out of sight when not in use.
-Desktop charging stations aren't only for an office--they also work great in a living room.
+And it will also keep cords and cables out of sight when not in use.
+Desktop charging stations aren't only for an office—they also work great in a living room.
 My personal favorite solution is to build a charging station into the drawer of your favorite side table.

 Photo: Jeffrey Phillip

 Whether they're vintage or new, multi-purpose furniture pieces are helpful in any room of the home.
 In the living room, the coffee table/ottoman is a must-have double-duty item.
 Lift top coffee tables, or tables that provide additional storage, will help make it easier to keep the space looking spotless.
 They not only provide storage for everyday items (remotes, coasters, magazines...again, the visual clutter), but also keep things, like board games, handy so you can create more family time away from tech devices and the TV.
 This vintage soda crate (above) serves as a decorative coffee table and abundant storage area.